de-2506-a/bluckboster-etl-adedoyin-atapoor-hodan-rion/README.md

 Welcome to our **BluckBoster**, an ETL pipeline which extracts uncleaned data and transforms and processed the data.

+## Data Extraction
+Connected to the Pagila Database using the credentials and saved the results of the SQL query in a csv file

+## Data Transformation
+Python and Pandas were used to clean and standardise the data.
+Got rid of any null or missing values which had no adverse effects on the dataset.

+## Data Visualisation
+Streamlit was used to plot two graphs and Pandas to merge the cleaned datasets.

 ## Data Analysis